St. George Plantation House

-The St. George Plantation House, in or near Schriever, Louisiana was added to the National Register of Historic Places in 1982.
+The St. George Plantation House, in Schriever, Louisiana was added to the National Register of Historic Places in 1982.

 It is a raised, one-story, frame and weatherboard plantation house reflecting late Greek Revival style.
 It has "handsomely landscaped grounds" in its semi-rural location in the center of Schriever, in Terrebonne Parish, Louisiana.
 Its "most prominent architectural feature is its front facade.
 This composition is dominated by a heroically scaled colonnade of six sixteen-inch square columns rising 13-1/2 feet to support a massive entablature.
 The fenestration beyond this colonnade is composed of a center pair of large glazed doors with a transom, side lights and a heavy overdoor.
 The doors are balanced on each side by a pair of double hung windows which open to the floor level giving access from the gallery to the front rooms."

 The interior features a grand center hall which is 14x56 ft in dimension, and has a large fireplace near its center.